 Make sure to dress appropriately and wear the right footwear (wellies are great).
 Bring your mobile phone and know where the closest toilet is!
 If there is lots of shiny green seaweed, take care, this can be very slippery.

-When you get to the beach, try to have fun.
+When you get to the beach, make it a fun, learning experience.
 The best way to learn about the seashore is to develop a love and respect for it.
-It is really hard to always know what everything is on the beach, so bring along a good seashore guide or key.

 - Can you find an empty seashell, if you can, how many different types can you find?